diffplug/spotless/_ext/eclipse-groovy/README.md

 ## Build

-To publish a new version, update the `_ext/eclipse-groovy/gradle.properties` appropriately and and see [BUILD_INSTRUCTIONS.md](../BUILD_INSTRUCTIONS).
+To publish a new version, update the `_ext/eclipse-groovy/gradle.properties` appropriately and and see [CONTRIBUTING.md](../../CONTRIBUTING.md) how to enable
+`_ext` projects.

 ## License